-The project focuses on learners in International Standard Classification of Education (ISCED) levels 1 and 2 (compulsory education).
-The main target group for the project outputs are national and regional-level policy-makers from different social sectors.
+The activity focused on learners in International Standard Classification of Education (ISCED) levels 1 and 2 (compulsory education).
+The main target group for the activity outputs were national- and regional-level policy-makers from different social sectors.
 These policy-makers are responsible for ensuring an effective framework of educational provision to meet all learners’ needs.

-The CROSP project aims to identify and analyse the factors and key policy drivers within country policy and practice that influence the re-orientation of specialist provision’s role towards supporting inclusive education for all learners.
+The CROSP activity aimed to identify and analyse the factors and key policy drivers within country policy and practice that influence the re-orientation of specialist provision’s role towards supporting inclusive education for all learners.

 Phase 1 involved mapping Agency member countries’ past and current trends and situations in relation to specialist provision, as well as perceived future trends.

-Phase 2 aims to enable countries to develop effective strategies to improve the changing role of specialist provision in implementing inclusive education.
+Phase 2 aimed to enable countries to develop effective strategies to improve the changing role of specialist provision in implementing inclusive education.

 Phase 1: Mapping exercise (2017–2019)